Lightning-AI/LitServe/README.md

 ----

-**LitServe** is an easy-to-use, flexible serving engine for AI models built on FastAPI.
-It augments FastAPI with features like batching, streaming, and GPU autoscaling eliminate the need to rebuild a FastAPI server per model.
+**LitServe** is a flexible, easy-to-use engine for building AI inference pipelines on top of FastAPI.
+Define pipelines with one or more models, vector databases, and custom logic — all with features like batching, streaming, and GPU autoscaling built in.

 LitServe is at least [2x faster](#performance) than plain FastAPI due to AI-specific multi-worker handling.